A Transformation Approach that Makes SPAI, PSAI and RSAI Procedures Efficient for Large Double Irregular Nonsymmetric Sparse Linear Systems: Numerical experiments

-From Table~\ref{table-spai}, we find that all the $a<1$ and are of $O(1)$ for all the test problems.
-It means that our replacements for $c_0,c_1$ and $c_2$ defined previously are good choices and work reliably and properly in practice.
-For the last six larger problems S-SPAI could not construct $M$ within 100 hours but N-SPAI does the job in no more than nine seconds and BiCGStab solves all the preconditioned double regular sparse linear systems using only 10.1 to 96 seconds, very dramatic improvements!
-The reason is that since each of these matrices contains some columns and rows that are fully dense, SPAI spends unaffordable time in finding most profitable indices because of the large cardinalities of $\hat{\mathcal{J}}_{k}$ and $\mathcal{N}_{k}$ for $k=1,2,\ldots,n$ at each loop.
+From Table~\ref{table-spai}, we find that all the $a<1$ for all the test problems.
+This indicates that our choices of $c_0,c_1$ and $c_2$ are reliable in practice.
+For the last six larger problems S-SPAI could not construct $M$ within 100 hours but N-SPAI does the job in no more than nine seconds, and Algorithm 2 solves all the preconditioned double regular sparse linear systems with the total CPU time ($=ptime+stime$) between $18.1\sim 104.6$ seconds, very dramatic improvements over the standard approach!
+The reason is that each of these matrices contains some fully dense columns and rows, so that SPAI spends unaffordable time in finding most profitable indices because of the large cardinalities of $\hat{\mathcal{J}}_{k}$ and $\mathcal{N}_{k}$ for $k=1,2,\ldots,n$ at each loop.
 Precisely, for a double irregular sparse matrix whose irregular column and row are fully dense, at each loop $l$, SPAI has to compute almost $n$ numbers $\rho_j$ by \eqref{2normofresidual}, then sort almost $n$ indices in $\hat{\mathcal{J}}_{k}$ by comparing the sizes of $\rho_j$ and finally pick up a few most profitable indices among them.
-This can make SPAI fatally slow.
-In contrast, N-SPAI overcomes this drawback very well since there are only very few elements in $\hat{\mathcal{J}}_{k}$ and N-SPAI only needs to compute very few $\rho_j$ and select the most profitable indices.
+This is a huge computational task and makes SPAI fatally slow.
+In contrast, N-SPAI overcomes this drawback very well since there are only a very small number of elements in $\hat{\mathcal{J}}_{k}$ and N-SPAI only needs to compute the same number of $\rho_j$ and select the most profitable indices.
 This is why N-SPAI outperforms S-SPAI so dramatically.
-For each of the smaller rajat04, rajat12, rajat13 and the relatively large memplus whose irregular rows and columns are far from fully dense, we observe that the $ptime$ by N-SPAI is much smaller than the corresponding one by S-SPAI by tens to hundreds of times.
-So, even for not very large problems, N-SPAI exhibits its much higher efficiency than S-SPAI.
+For each of the smaller rajat04, rajat12, rajat13 and the relatively large memplus whose irregular rows and columns are, though relatively dense, far from fully dense, we observe that the $ptime$ by N-SPAI is still much smaller than the corresponding one by S-SPAI and the CPU time is reduced by tens to one thousand of times.
+So, even for $A$ that does not have very dense irregular columns and rows, N-SPAI exhibits its much higher efficiency than S-SPAI does.